MicrosoftDocs/well-architected/well-architected/sap/cost-optimization.md

 **(2) Optimize compute cost throughout migration** - Many SAP journeys start on-premises, so it’s important to plan for compute optimization throughout the migration of a workload.
 Make sure to follow best practices across every SAP migration.
 You can find process guidance in our [CAF SAP documentation] ( /azure/cloud-adoption-framework/scenarios/sap/).
 With the broader process guidance in place, you’ll still need to customize your compute optimization for each SAP workload.

 ***Optimize pre-migration*** - Pre-migration optimization ensures you have sufficient cloud resources provisioned to support the expected migration runtime of the SAP workload.
-You want to verify the Azure VM has meets the technical requirements of the on-premises workload.
+You want to verify that the Azure VM meets the technical requirements of the on-premises workload.
 Planning will shorten the migration time of a workload and minimize the time of migration will keep costs lower.

 ***Optimize post-migration*** - Post-migration optimization focuses on the end-user experience.
 This step coincides with the hypercare period, a time of elevated customer service to make sure that the workload is performing.
 You should monitor the workload as users begin to interact with it.
 The performance metrics might indicate that you need to downsize the VM or switch to a different VM type.

 **(3) Optimize in operations** - It’s important to optimize VMs in operations for the most cost-savings.
-VM operations refers to the daily management of an SAP workload.
+By VM operations, we're referring to the daily management of an SAP workload.
 This phase of a workload brings the ability to predict the compute needs.
 It’s important to see how user demand affects compute needs over time.
 The VM choice should change along with the SAP workload’s requirements.
 Here are cost-saving recommendations for operations:

 ***Use Azure Advisor*** - We recommend you use Azure Advisor to optimize VM usage.
 For more information, see [Azure Advisor cost optimization](/azure/advisor/advisor-cost-recommendations).